ajstamm/blinks_public/perennial_garden/README.md

 The precursor of this game, [Sunlight](https://github.com/ajstamm/blinks_public/tree/main/game_jam_2021/sunlight_v2), was conceived and created during Global Game Jam 2021.
 This is designed as a simulation rather than a game.

 This game runs on a series of Blinks, a game platform produced by [Move38](https://github.com/Move38).
 To install it, you need blank Blink to load it onto.
-To learn more about the Blinks game platform, click [here](https://move38.com/).
-If you do not own any Blinks, you can run this game using the Blinks online simulator [here](https://move38.github.io/Blinks-Simulator/).
+Learn more about the [Blinks game platform](https://move38.com/).
+If you do not own any Blinks, you can run this game using the [Blinks online simulator](https://move38.github.io/Blinks-Simulator/).

 At the beginning of the game, all tiles are yellowish or white.
 These tiles fade and grow brighter on a four-second loop to simulate the sun rising and setting.
 They grow whiter and yellower on a variable 7.8-to-16 second loop to simulate a summer to winter season.